PicNet/Centazio/src/readme.md

 # Todo
 - set up testing pipeline (agent is ready)
 - careful testing of date handling
-- can we use an implicit or explicit case operator for ValidString, just like SystemName?

 - CLI:

 - EntityStager:
   - unit tests:
-    - check that results from the 'store' are always returned oldest to newest to allow getting values in batches from the store
+    - check that results from the 'store' are always returned oldest to newest allowing batching
     - check the limits of the 'stores' will dynamo with current settings handle 1000 records for instance

 - Promote: